Pasteurella canis: Nomenclature

 Before molecular technology was available, species were often labeled based on staining and the hosts from where species were isolated.
 The name "multocida" was ultimately adopted to represent all the Pasteurella species.
 Until 1932, the genus Pasteurella only consisted of the species type Pasteurella multocida.
 Pasteurella canis sp. nov. was previously classified as P. multocida biotype 6 or “dog-type” strains.
 In 1985, Pasteurella underwent taxonomic reclassification based on DNA hybridization, resulting in several subspecies of P. multocida and new Pasteurella species, including P. canis.

-P. canis includes two biotypes: biovar 1 originated from canines, whereas biovar 2 originated from bovines.
+Pasteurella canis includes two biotypes: biovar 1 originated from canines, whereas biovar 2 originated from bovines.
 The two biotypes are distinguishable from an indole test: biovar 1 is indole positive whereas biovar 2 is indole negative.

 Microbiology

-P. canis is a Gram-negative coccobacillus that shows bipolar staining.
+Pasteurella canis is a Gram-negative coccobacillus that shows bipolar staining.
 P. canis forms small, grey-colored, round, and smooth colonies.
 It is also nonhaemolytic and nonmotile.

-P. canis is reported as aerobic and facultative anaerobic in different sources.
+Pasteurella canis is reported as aerobic and facultative anaerobic in different sources.
 It metabolizes both glucose and sucrose.
 In addition to morphological typing, biochemical tests are commonly used to identify the species.
 P. canis is positive for catalase, oxidase, and ornithine decarboxylase, but negative for lysine decarboxylase, V-factor (nicotinamide adenine dinucleotide), D-mannitol, dulcitol, D-sorbitol, urease, maltose, and L-arabinose.
 It can also be indole positive or negative depending on the biotype.